Difficult Bible Quiz about the Bible Persons.

 c.
 Jacob.

-Laban had two daughters, Rachel (the youngest) and Leah (the older daughter), who was not yet betrothed.
+Laban had two daughters, Rachel (the youngest daughter) and Leah (the older daughter), who were not yet betrothed.

-The tradition was for the oldest to marry before the youngest.
+The tradition was that the oldest was to marry before the youngest.

-Jacob fell in love with Rachel and wanted to marry her.
+Jacob fell in love with the younger Rachel and wanted to marry her.

-Jacob agreed to work seven years for Laban so that he could marry Rachel.
+The agreement was for Jacob to work seven years for Laban so that he could marry Rachel.

-Laban tricked Jacob and substituted Leah instead of Rachel.
+Laban tricked Jacob and substituted his older daughter, Leah, in place of Rachel.

-Jacob worked a total of fourteen years for Laban to marry Rachel.
+It was a total of fourteen years that Jacob worked for Laban before he could marry Rachel.

 -